2019 Ivy League men's soccer season

 The 2019 Ivy League men's soccer season was the 65th season of the conference sponsoring men's varsity soccer.
 The season began in August 2019 and concluded in November 2019.

 Princeton entered the 2019 season as the defending conference champions by virtue of having the best regular season record.
 The Ivy League is one of three NCAA Division I men's soccer conferences that do not have a conference tournament to determine their NCAA Tournament berth (the other two are the Pac-12 and the West Coast Conferences).

-Princeton was unable to defend their title, as Yale won their first Ivy League championship since 1989.
+Princeton was unable to defend its title, as Yale had won its first Ivy League championship since 1989.

 Background

 Previous season

 The 2018 season was the conference's 64th season sponsoring men's varsity soccer.
 Princeton won the Ivy League championship with a 5–1–1 record.
 In the first round, Princeton played Michigan.
-The match ended in a 1–1 draw, ended with a 14-round penalty shoot-out.
+The match ended in a 1–1 draw, and ended with a 14-round penalty shoot-out.
 There, Princeton lost 10–11 on penalty kicks to Michigan.